 (6) Revocation, suspension, or any other encumbrance of a registered nurse license held in another state, territory of the United States, or any foreign jurisdiction may be grounds for denial of certification in Oregon.

-(7) The applicant shall submit the required fees with the application.
-Fees are not refundable.
-An application which remains incomplete after one calendar year shall be considered void.
+(7) The applicant shall submit all fees required by the Board with the application.
+The fees are not refundable.
+An application for initial certification, which remains incomplete after one calendar year, shall be considered void.